Make Your Mark

 Can I connect with other people taking the course?

 Yes.
-We'll have a Facebook group running alongside the course where we can chat about the day's lesson, and you can learn and give/receive support from other members of the group.
+There is a Facebook group running alongside the course where you can chat about what you're working on, and you can learn and give/receive support from other members of the group.
 This part of the course is totally optional but it will be an amazing resource and a great place to share what you're working on and get help if you're struggling.